MinecraftForge/Documentation/docs/gui/screens.md

 Focusing allows for a specific child to be checked first and handled during an event's execution, such as during keyboard events or dragging the mouse.
 Focus is typically set through `#setFocused`.
 In addition, interactable children can be cycled using `#nextFocusPath`, selecting the child based upon the `FocusNavigationEvent` passed in.

 !!! note
-    Screens implement `ContainerEventHandler` and `GuiComponent` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.
+    Screens implement `ContainerEventHandler` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.

 ## NarratableEntry